formkit/docs-content/inputs/repeater.md

 primary: "section-key"
 data: [
   {
-    'section-key': 'fieldset',
+    "section-key": "fieldset",
-    description: 'A fieldset element that acts as the repeater’s wrapper.'
+    description: "A fieldset element that acts as the repeater’s wrapper."
   },
   {
-    'section-key': 'legend',
+    "section-key": "legend",
-    description: 'A legend element that renders the label.'
+    description: "A legend element that renders the label."
   },
   {
-    'section-key': 'items',
+    "section-key": "items",
-    description: 'A ul element that wraps the repeater’s items.'
+    description: "A ul element that wraps the repeater’s items."
   },
   {
-    'section-key': 'item',
+    "section-key": "item",
-    description: 'A li element that is rendered for each repeater item.'
+    description: "A li element that is rendered for each repeater item."
   },
   {
-    'section-key': 'content',
+    "section-key": "content",
-    description: 'A container for the group section.'
+    description: "A container for the group section."
   },
   {
-    'section-key': 'group',
+    "section-key": "group",
-    description: 'Does not render an element.
-It structures the default slot into an object data structure. ' },
+    description: "Does not render an element.
+It structures the default slot into an object data structure. " },
   {
-    'section-key': 'controls',
+    "section-key": "controls",
-    description: 'A ul element that wraps the repeater’s controls.'
+    description: "A ul element that wraps the repeater’s controls."
   },
   {
-    'section-key': 'controlLabel',
+    "section-key": "controlLabel",
-    description: 'A span element that renders the label of the given control.'
+    description: "A span element that renders the label of the given control."
   },
   {
-    'section-key': 'up',
+    "section-key": "up",
-    description: 'A li element that renders the up control.'
+    description: "A li element that renders the up control."
   },
   {
-    'section-key': 'upControl',
+    "section-key": "upControl",
-    description: 'A button element that renders the up control.'
+    description: "A button element that renders the up control."
   },
   {
-    'section-key': 'moveUpIcon',
+    "section-key": "moveUpIcon",
-    description: 'A span element that renders the upControl’s icon.'
+    description: "A span element that renders the upControl’s icon."
   },
   {
-    'section-key': 'down',
+    "section-key": "down",
-    description: 'A li element that renders the down control.'
+    description: "A li element that renders the down control."
   },
   {
-    'section-key': 'downControl',
+    "section-key": "downControl",
-    description: 'A button element that renders the down control.'
+    description: "A button element that renders the down control."
   },
   {
-    'section-key': 'moveDownIcon',
+    "section-key": "moveDownIcon",
-    description: 'A span element that renders the downControl’s icon.'
+    description: "A span element that renders the downControl’s icon."
   },
   {
-    'section-key': 'insert',
+    "section-key": "insert",
-    description: 'A li element that renders the insert control.'
+    description: "A li element that renders the insert control."
   },
   {
-    'section-key': 'insertControl',
+    "section-key": "insertControl",
-    description: 'A button element that renders the insert control.'
+    description: "A button element that renders the insert control."
   },
   {
-    'section-key': 'insertIcon',
+    "section-key": "insertIcon",
-    description: 'A span element that renders the insertControl’s icon.'
+    description: "A span element that renders the insertControl’s icon."
   },
   {
-    'section-key': 'remove',
+    "section-key": "remove",
-    description: 'A li element that renders the remove control.'
+    description: "A li element that renders the remove control."
   },
   {
-    'section-key': 'removeControl',
+    "section-key": "removeControl",
-    description: 'A button element that renders the remove control.'
+    description: "A button element that renders the remove control."
   },
   {
-    'section-key': 'removeIcon',
+    "section-key": "removeIcon",
-    description: 'A span element that renders the removeControl’s icon.'
+    description: "A span element that renders the removeControl’s icon."
   },
 ]
 ---